Courses Taught at Bing

 Bing's international reputation for excellence is also based on our contribution to undergraduate and graduate education and the quality of the Stanford students who have studied in the school.
 Bing offers courses in child development where students learn through coursework, participation and observation in the classrooms.

 These students have gone on to become psychologists, teachers, social workers, pediatricians, attorneys, child psychiatrists, etc. Most have become parents.
 We hope that all Stanford students who work at Bing become child advocates as a result of their experience in an excellent program for young children.
-Psychology courses have been taught through Bing since the 1940's and are taught by the Director, Assistant Director and Head Teachers.
+Psychology courses have been taught through Bing since the 1940's and are taught by the Director, Associate Director and Head Teachers.
 These include the following classes taught at Bing:

 - Psychology 146, Observation of Children